cleiver/GoStack11---GoBarber-Web/README.md

 ## Installation

-To run this applications, just clone it and start the server.
+To run this application, just clone it and start the server.

 ```bash
 $ git clone git@github.com:cleiver/GoStack11---GoBarber-Web.git GoBarberWeb